celenaisabelle/celenaisabelle/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on my first website and portfolio.
+- 🌱 I’m currently learning Java.
+- 👯 I’m looking to collaborate on web-site development for now.
+- 🤔 I’m looking for help with back-end development.
+- 💬 Ask me about my race car.
+- 📫 How to reach me: pending.
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I'm into Japanese car culture and organized drifting.

 <!--
 **celenaisabelle/celenaisabelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.